Where to stay

 • What are the best hotels in Canowindra?

-317 reviews rated Canowindra Riverview Motel with an average score of 8.5/10.
-It may also be worth looking into the Blue Jacket Motel, which received a rating of 9.2/10 from 203 reviews.
+382 reviews rated Canowindra Riverview Motel with an average score of 8.6/10.
+It may also be worth looking into the The Old Vic Inn, which received a rating of 7.8/10 from 83 reviews.
+Blue Jacket Motel could also be a good option, with a score of 9.4/10 from 261 reviews.

 Find better results for your stay in Canowindra